Supplements 101: Do You Need Them?

 - It is generally safe to take, but not in high doses.
 High doses could potentially cause digestive issues.

-- It has potential to help those who have Alzheimer’s, certain cancers, and arthritis.
+- It has the potential to help those who have certain ailments such as arthritis.

 Like most supplements, further research is needed.
 As for whether or not you need to take it, it never hurts to add a little kick into your favorite recipes.